Dixon of Dock Green: Later series

 "Firearms Were Issued" (20 April 1974, one of the surviving episodes) examines that last point.
 A notorious gang of bank robbers has performed a raid locally, and Dock Green police are tipped off "from a reliable source" that they have retreated into a suburban house on their patch.
 Taking no chances, the go-ahead for a raid is given, and Sergeant George Dixon issues firearms to D.I.
 Andy Crawford and his team.
 With the gang attempting to flee under cover of darkness, shots are fired, including two from Crawford.
 At least one of these apparently hits and kills the target in the dark, the truth of which only comes to light later during the investigation that is quickly launched back at Dock Green police station.
 All officers are quizzed and re-quizzed by a senior external CID officer, going over the rights and wrongs of each step, looking for accountability.
 Everyone involved is left in no doubt as to the consequences of their actions, should they prove to be truthfully theirs.
 In retrospect, the process can be seen as primitive compared to the in-depth procedural investigations of the 21st century, but was rarely touched on in contemporary productions.
 The detail ensured that neither characters nor viewers could be completely sure about the outcome, ensuring gripping television drama.

-By the final years of the series in the 1970s, Warner was getting elderly and looking increasingly implausible in uniform.
-He had increasing difficulty moving about, which was helped slightly by a treatment involving bee stings.
+By the final years of the series in the 1970s, Warner was in his late seventies and looking increasingly implausible in uniform, mandatory retirement age being 55.
+This led to the formerly supportive police no longer regarding the character as a credible advertisement for the force.
+Warner had increasing difficulty moving about, which was helped slightly by a treatment involving bee stings.
 When it became known that the 1976 series of eight episodes would be the last, some changes saw familiar faces including long-standing and popular cast member Peter Byrne leave, bringing in some new blood.
 The final series was shown in 1976 when Warner was 80 and the producers saw the opportunity to make some changes to the format.
 George Dixon was shown as retired from the police and being re-employed as a civilian as the collator, a temporary appointment which allowed him to train up whoever would be the next permanent collator.
 The introductory monologue and winding-up speech continued to be delivered by George Dixon, now out of uniform and behind his collator's desk.
 There was an increase in action whilst retaining detailed storytelling with Dixon's values at the core.